AMSP-04/NETN-FOM/NETN-FOM.md

 Efficient and effective use of NATO and national Modelling & Simulation (M&S) capabilities, to support training, requires standards for connecting and integrating M&S components across the training system enterprise.

-The NATO Education and Training Network Federation Architecture and FOM Federation Object Model Design (NETN FAFD) document including the NETN-FOM provide architecture and design guidance for developing distributed simulation and training systems, including support for Computer Assisted Exercises (CAX).
-The standard applies to NATO CAX, national CAX and distributed modelling and simulation in general.
+The NATO Education and Training Network Federation Architecture and FOM Federation Object Model Design (NETN FAFD) document including the NETN-FOM provide architecture and design guidance for developing distributed simulation for Collective Training and Exercises (CTE), decision support, analysis, and other types of applications, including support for Computer Assisted Exercises (CAX).

 The NETN-FOM focuses on technical interoperability issues in distributed simulation and provides architecture and design patterns and proposed solutions.
 However, it is not a complete guide on how to design a distributed simulation system.
-It includes architecture and design guidelines on network infrastructure, simulation infrastructure, simulation data exchange models and how to create a robust, scalable, interoperable and high performing federation of distributed simulation to support CAX.
+It includes architecture and design guidelines on network infrastructure, simulation infrastructure, simulation data exchange models and how to create a robust, scalable, interoperable and high performing federation of distributed simulations.

 ## Introduction

 ### Purpose

-The NATO Education and Training Network Federation Architecture and FOM Federation Object Model Design (NETN FAFD) document provide architecture and design guidance for developing distributed simulation and training systems, including support for Computer Assisted Exercises (CAX).
-The guidance has been developed to support the NETN vision and applies to NATO CAX, national CAX and distributed modelling and simulation in general.
+The NATO Education and Training Network Federation Architecture and FOM Federation Object Model Design (NETN FAFD) document provide architecture and design guidance for developing distributed simulation for Collective Training and Exercises (CTE), decision support, analysis, and other types of applications, including support for Computer Assisted Exercises (CAX).
+The guidance has been developed to support the NETN vision:

 > “To deliver to NATO and Partners a persistent, distributed combined joint training capability able to support training from the operational to the tactical level across the full spectrum of operations, through leveraging existing national expertise and capabilities.” - NATO ACT NETN Vision

 The NETN FAFD focuses mainly on technical interoperability issues in distributed simulation.
-It is not a complete guide on how to design a distributed simulation to support CAX but provide key architecture and design patterns and proposed solutions.
+It is not a complete guide on how to design a distributed simulation but provide key architecture and design patterns and proposed solutions.

 As a reference document, the NETN FAFD does not replace design and agreements documents authored to support each particular instance of federation development and use.